 Once in Berlin, Robker and Stephanie began pointing out famous German landmarks I had never heard of that had great significance to them.
 This made me feel even more out of place.
 Then I got on a bus full of pale, tall, quiet people.
-This made me feel like 50 Cent at Opryland.
+This made me feel like Curtis James Jackson III at The Dollar Store.

 Also, the tree behind me in the above picture is a painting.
 There were no green trees in Berlin.
 There was more SNOW, though!